 Advanced Placement (AP Credit)

 The Sage Colleges recognize achievements of secondary students who participate in the Advanced Placement Program (APP) of The College Board.
 Generally, scores of 3, 4, and 5 on AP examinations will result in credit hours and/or advanced placement.
 Academic departments and the registrar administer specific AP policies.
 A chart is available in the Academic Policies - Credits section of the Catalog that outlines the specific score requirements needed to earn credit.
-Note that credits earned through AP coursework transfers into Sage as credits from a 2-year school.
+Note: credits earned through AP coursework transfers into Sage as credits from a 2-year school.
+See Academic Policy: Credit for more information.

 International Baccalaureate (IB)